 There are plenty of Apple headphones to choose from, however, so it can be tricky to decide which ones are right for you.
 There's Apple-branded headphones then there are Apple-owned Beats?
 Wired or Wireless?
 In-ear or over-ear?
 Here we can help you narrow things down with our guide to the various Apple headphones on offer.

 If you're after other Apple devices to match your Apple headphones, check out our guide to the best Apple deals.
-And if it's not necessarily Apple headphones you want, check out the best noise-cancelling headphones.
+And if it's not necessarily Apple headphones you want, check out the best noise-cancelling headphones and best headsets for working at home.

 Best Apple headphones: Apple-branded models